Welcome 'Ubunuts' everywhere!

 - "...If it's good enough for Google..."
 Ubuntu is at work every day on thousands of desktops and laptops at Google Inc. Ubuntu is their choice of enterprise desktop OS on the strength of superior security and function.

-- Increasingly, large corporate and business users are claiming the advantage of the free desktop with Ubuntu.
-For example in 2010 and 2011 Ubuntu shipped pre-installed on $7.5 billion worth of notebook and desktop hardware, mostly to business users in Asian countries.
-Then there is German insurance company LVM Insurance, who have Ubuntu deployed on over 10,000 desktops; Consultancy firm CapGemini
+- Increasingly, multiple large corporate and serious business "enterprise users" are claiming the advantage of the free desktop with Ubuntu.
+Then there is German insurance company LVM Insurance, who have Ubuntu deployed on over 10,000 desktops; the global business consultancy firm CapGemini deploying an Ubuntu solution for thousands of clients;

 Google, who have 10,000 Ubuntu-based desktops and laptops in use; and